 Cost estimation-Evolution of the mixed-signal driver, including its scope of application, is completely determined by the interplay between cost and performance.
-The figures of merit in Table SYSD3 measure mixed-signal performance.
-However, cost of production is also a critical issue for practical deployment of AMS circuits.
 Together, cost and performance determine the sufficiency of given technology trends relative to existing applications, as well as the potential of given technologies to enable and address entirely new applications.
 Unlike high-volume digital products where cost is mostly determined by chip area, in mixed-signal designs area is only one of several cost factors.
 The area of analog circuits in an SOC is typically in the range of 5-30%; economic forces to reduce mixed-signal area are therefore not as strong as for logic or memory.
-Related considerations include:
+However, this is likely to change during the next 5-10 years with multi-radio and phased array integration on a single die.
+Related considerations include the following.